Skip to main content

 Additionally, ICPAI disseminates information about national and international standards through its website, newsletter, and other communication means.
 In 2022, ICPAI provided comment on the Proposed International Standard on Auditing for Audits of Financial Statements of Less Complex Entities (ISA for LCE) Exposure Draft.

-Current Status: Plan
+Current Status: Execute

 • SMO 4: Code of Ethics for Professional Accountants

-In Israel, ethical standards are set by two bodies: the Ministry of Justice (through its promulgation of Regulations) and the rules of Ethical Behavior as set by the ICPAI according to its Article of Association (ICPAI Rules).
+In Israel, ethical standards are set by two bodies: the Ministry of Justice (through its promulgation of regulations) and the rules of Ethical Behavior as set by the ICPAI according to its Article of Association (ICPAI Rules).
 ICPAI reports that its Rules of Ethical Behavior are based on the 2016 IESBA Code.

-ICPAI indicates that it is in the process of reviewing the 2022 International Code of Ethics (expected to be completed by the end of 2024) with a view to identify and close the gaps between its Rules and the International Code issued by the IESBA.
+ICPAI indicates that it is in the process of reviewing the 2023 International Code of Ethics (expected to be completed by the end of 2027) with a view to identify and close the gaps between its Rules and the International Code issued by the IESBA.

 The ICPAI maintains an Ethics Committee, which provides explanations, guidance and opinions concerning ethical matters to ICPAI members or others.
 The Ethics Committee supervises the implementation of the ICPAI Rules and makes its recommendations to the Board of Directors of actions to impose said rules.
-Matters of significance are brought to the members' knowledge by ICPAI publications.
+Matters of significance are brought to the members' attention by ICPAI publications.

-ICPAI reports that it promotes the convergence with the IESBA Code of Ethics within the Ministry of Justice and the other regulatory authorities, and reportedly meets with said authorities on a regular basis throughout the year.
+ICPAI reports that it promotes the convergence with the IESBA Code of Ethics within the Ministry of Justice and the other regulatory authorities, and reportedly meets with these authorities on a regular basis throughout the year.
 To support its members, ICPAI also provides them with voluntary continuing professional development (CPD) courses and training to increase understanding of the ethical requirements.

-Current Status: Plan
+Current Status: Execute

 • SMO 5: International Public Sector Accounting Standards